paulbradshaw/MED7373-Data-Journalism/js/onclick.md

 There are other ways to change the content.
 One option is `.innerHTML`: this allows you not only to set any text, but also add extra HTML, such as formatting or attributes.
 It also means that you can add images and other rich media.

-Let's apply this to our Glastonbury quiz.
+Let's apply this to our quiz.

 To make sure that we have room for multiple HTML tags including paragraphs of text and any images or video, it's a good idea to change our `<p id="changeme">` to `<div id="changeme">`